ashwinprakashnair-cmyk/Wind_Mini_Project/README.md

 <h2>Data Structures Used</h2>
 <ul>
   <li><b>Arrays</b> — store loaded readings for indexed access, sorting, searching, and global physical checks</li>
-  <li><b>Linked Lists</b> — model continuous segments and fault event chains; a new node is appended whenever a fault status (e.g. Grid status L1 Low Voltage, Turbine status Low Windspeed) is detected, so fault history can be traversed independently of the main telemetry array</li>
+  <li><b>Linked Lists</b> — model continuous segments and fault event chains, organized as an <b>array of linked-list heads</b> (one list per category: Low Windspeed, Grid Fault, Battery/System, and Grid Standby/Informational) so each category can be queried, sorted by duration, and traversed independently of the main telemetry array and of each other — the informational "Grid Standby" bucket is kept separate from real Grid Faults so it doesn't distort downtime/fault statistics</li>
 </ul>

 <hr>